-Stupider than being backstabbed by those people Duterte entrusted, the US technical aid amid the fight isn’t that just simply standing protocol in the purview of the US-PH Mutual Defense Treaty.
+When the US troops intervened in the Marawi siege to help Philippine forces fighting against the Maute group, stark terror and doubt eclipsed the Filipinos’ hope to escape America’s claw for good.
+Moreover, stupider than being backstabbed by those people Duterte entrusted, the US technical aid amid the fight was not just simply a standing protocol in the purview of the US-PH Mutual Defense Treaty.

-Duterte as a castaway during Marawi siege
+Duterte, as a “castaway” during the Marawi siege?

-Was there such no violation after all despite making the states’ commander-in-chief blind of the US effort to help the Philippine troops?
-Was he double-crossed?
-Or was he not just simply informed?
+Is there no violation of the chain of command after all despite making the states’ commander-in-chief blind to the US effort?
+Would it be possible that Presidente Duterte was double-crossed?
+Or could it be that he was just simply uninformed?

-The US move without the knowledge of President Duterte may simply either covert support to the Maute group or a form of extraction as a ploy to avert the Philippine government schemes and plans about disengagement from America in toto.
+The US move to help the Philippine forces without the knowledge of President Duterte may simply be either covert support to the Maute group or a form of extraction as a ploy to avert the schemes and plans of the Philippine government about its initially gradual move to disengage with America to finally in toto.

 The Philippine government now is in checkmate with this jaw-dropping US effort in the Marawi siege leaving President Duterte in a stalemate, momentarily.